-Although working in the spectrum (or frequency) domain has been standard in the control community (e.g. \cite{andry1983eigenstructure,hemati2017dynamic}), the use of the Koopman spectrum cost together with function approximation and learning techniques enable us to generate rich class of dynamics evolving over stable manifolds (cf. \citet{strogatz2018nonlinear}).
+Although working in the spectrum (or frequency) domain has been standard in the control community (e.g. \cite{andry1983eigenstructure,hemati2017dynamic}), the use of the Koopman spectrum cost together with function approximation and learning techniques enables us to generate rich class of dynamics evolving over stable manifolds (cf. \citet{strogatz2018nonlinear}).

 \paragraph{Our contributions.} The contributions of this work are three folds:\@ First, we propose the Koopman spectrum cost that complements the (cumulative) single-step cost for nonlinear control.
 Our problem, which we refer to as {\fwfullname} ({\fwname}), is to find an optimal parameter (e.g. policy parameter) that leads to a dynamical system associated to the Koopman operator that minimizes the sum of both the Koopman spectrum cost and the cumulative cost.
+Note that ``Regulator'' in {\fwname} means not only {\em controller} in control problems but a more broad sense of regularization of dynamical systems for attaining specific characteristics.
 Second, we show that {\fwname} paradigm effectively encodes/imitates some desirable agent dynamics such as limit cycles, stable loops, and smooth movements.
 Note that, when the underlying agent dynamics is known, {\fwname} may be approximately solved by extending any nonlinear planning heuristics, including population based methods.
-Lastly, we present a learning algorithm for online {\fwname}, which attains the sub-linear regret bound (under certain condition, of order $\tilde{O}(\sqrt{T})$).
-Our algorithm ({\algfullname} ({\algname})) is an extension of Lower Confidence-based Continuous Control (LC\textsuperscript{3})~\citep{kakade2020information} to {\fwname} problems with several technical contributions.
+Lastly, we present a (theoretical) learning algorithm for online {\fwname}, which attains the sub-linear regret bound (under certain condition, of order $\tilde{O}(\sqrt{T})$).
+Our algorithm ({\algfullname} ({\algname})) is a modification of Lower Confidence-based Continuous Control (LC\textsuperscript{3})~\citep{kakade2020information} to {\fwname} problems with several technical contributions.
 We need structural assumptions on the model to simultaneously deal with the Koopman spectrum cost and cumulative cost.
-Additionally, we present a certain H\"{o}lder condition of the Koopman spectrum cost that makes regret analysis tractable for some spectrum cost such as spectral radius.
+Additionally, we present a certain H\"{o}lder condition of the Koopman spectrum cost that makes regret analysis tractable for some cost such as the spectral radius.